nishalangovender/swe-th2-path-following-wagon/README.md

 This project implements an **autonomous control system** for a differential-drive wagon that follows a Lemniscate of Gerono path.
 The system features a hierarchical four-layer architecture: **state estimation** (complementary filter), **path following** (Pure Pursuit), **motor control** (PI feedback), and **inverse kinematics**.

-The system processes noisy sensor data (GPS at 1 Hz, IMU at 20 Hz), fuses them for state estimation, and generates wheel velocity commands to achieve accurate path tracking with typical errors of 0.15-0.30m.
+The system processes noisy sensor data (GPS at 1 Hz, IMU at 20 Hz), fuses them for state estimation, and generates wheel velocity commands to achieve path tracking with typical L2 errors of 12.45m ± 4.96m (cumulative over 20s trajectory, representing 30-60cm average instantaneous deviation).

 ## Architecture